Raufoss

-Raufoss is the administrative centre of Vestre Toten Municipality in Innlandet county, Norway.
-The village is located about 10 km south of the larger town of Gjøvik.
-The village area is located along the municipal border with the neighboring Gjøvik Municipality and the actual urban area of Raufoss does cross the border slightly, including a small part of Gjøvik as well (as defined by Statistics Norway).
+Raufoss is a town in Vestre Toten Municipality in Innlandet county, Norway.
+The town is the administrative centre of the municipality.
+It is located about 10 km south of the larger town of Gjøvik.
+The town is located along the municipal border with the neighboring Gjøvik Municipality and the actual urban area of Raufoss does cross the border slightly, including a small part of Gjøvik as well (as defined by Statistics Norway).